 WHY IS THIS ISSUE ON THE BALLOT NOW?

-Under Proposal A, renewal of the 18 mills is required periodically by voters in order for the district to continue collecting this millage.
-Because our authorization expires in 2018, we need voter approval to continue collecting these dollars, which are crucial in maintaining Rockford’s educational programs.
+Under Proposal A, approval of the operating millage is required periodically by voters in order for the district to continue collecting this millage.
+Because our authorization expires in 2022, we need voter approval to continue collecting these dollars, which are crucial in maintaining Rockford’s educational programs.

 HOW WILL THIS AFFECT HOMEOWNERS?